-Ken Kopf is a member of Winstead's Real Estate Development & Investments Practice Group and is co-chair of Winstead's Sports Business & Public Venues Industry Group.
+Ken Kopf is a member of Winstead's Real Estate Development & Investments Practice Group.
 He is also involved in the leadership of the firm's real estate section's continuing legal education and legal training activities.
 Ken is a detail-oriented lawyer whose lengthy experience in the real estate practice enables him to assist his clients in achieving their business and legal objectives in a thorough, efficient and timely manner.
 Ken's clients appreciate that he is readily accessible and always interested in achieving the best possible results for his clients.

 - General: Represents landlords and tenants, buyers and sellers, brokers and leasing agents, and lenders and developers of commercial real estate, both regionally and nationally.

 - Leasing: Assists landlords and tenants in office, industrial and retail transactions, including mall, shopping center and strip center projects, as well as stadium, area and other sports and venue projects, including work with lease preparation and negotiations, lease workouts, evictions and other enforcement actions, management and leasing matters, and various other and related areas of the leasing practice; represents national and regional restaurant operators, retail companies and banks and other space users; and represents landlords/developers in leasing of office space in Class A, central business district buildings, suburban office buildings and projects, major retail shopping centers and downtown/main street retail projects.